Duty of Candour & Being Open – Public Consultation

 The Duty of Candour workstream and its Being Open Subgroup are tasked with developing detailed proposals to implement the Inquiry’s recommendations on candour.
 Find the recommendations being taken forward by the groups at the links below.

 To support this work, a range of research has been commissioned to support this work.
-Alongside this, a series of involvement workshops have taken place with Health and Social Care staff, service users and carers, the community and voluntary sector, the dental sector, independent healthcare providers, private healthcare and social care managers.
-Further involvement events with the pharmacy sector, GP's and interested groups are planned.
+Alongside this, a series of involvement workshops have taken place with Health and Social Care staff, service users and carers, the community and voluntary sector, the dental sector, independent healthcare providers, private healthcare and social care managers, the pharmacy sector, GP's and interested groups.

 Find out further information below:

 All this information is being considered by the Workstream and Sub-group and a series of options for public consultation are being developed.
 Interested persons can get involved by registering their details, or by submitting evidence (further details below)

 This research has been commissioned to help improve our understanding of how candour operates in other jurisdictions, as well as the legal and human rights issues that are relevant to a statutory duty of candour.